 Values, Mission & History

-In 1964, President Lyndon Johnson declared a War on Poverty and started the Community Action movement.
-A newly formed Community Action Council took up residence in the lower level of this historic building.
+In 1964, as President Lyndon Johnson declared a War on Poverty and initiated the Community Action movement, a newly formed Community Action Council found its home on the lower level of this historic building.
 By 1990, CAC had taken over the entire structure, and in September 2003.

 In 2005, CAC marked its 40th anniversary.
-In 2017, the CAC relocated two doors up the street to 117 Summit Avenue
+In 2017, the CAC relocated two doors up the street to 117 Summit Avenue.

-There are about 1,100 community action agencies across the nation, and 17 in the State of Maryland, all dedicated to changing the lives of neighbors in poverty.
-As the county’s designated community action agency, CAC is dedicated to helping county residents become self-sufficient, contributing members of the community.
+Nationwide, there are over 1,000 community action agencies, with 17 in the State of Maryland, all focused on improving the lives of neighbors living in poverty.
+As the designated community action agency for the county, the CAC is steadfastly dedicated to assisting Washington County residents in becoming self-sufficient.

 Explore our website to learn more about our programs and how you can join us in making a positive impact.